rirurin/UE.Toolkit/README.md

 4. Generated files will be located in the mod folder: right-click `UE Toolkit: Dumper` and select `Open Folder`.

 Some Unreal types may not be generated and need to be supplied. `UE.Toolkit.Core` includes any types that were missing in my testing.
-You can add to your project through **NuGet**.
+Add it to your project using **NuGet** and add `UE.Toolkit.Core.Types.Unreal;` in the `File Usings` config before dumping.